 Remove the Old Slider

-To remove the old slider, simply bend it slightly until it pops out of one of the tracks.
+To remove the old slider, simply bend it slightly until it pops out of one of the tracks that hold it in place on the screen door itself.
 Then it should easily lift out of the housing entirely.
 If you’re concerned about flexing it too much and possibly breaking it, the old one you’re replacing is good practice for installing the new one!

 Clean the Tracks

-Clean the tracks of debris, dirt, etc. This will help the new/replacement slider move more smoothly and easily once it’s installed.
+With the old slider removed, now’s a great time to clean the tracks of debris, dirt, and other obstructions.
+This will help the new/replacement slider move more smoothly and easily once it’s installed.

-The other half of the opening where the slider sits in the screen door is usually a piece of glass or clear plexiglass.
-With the slide out, you’ve also got a good opportunity to clean the part of that section that was covered up by the slider.
+Additional Tip: The other half of the opening where the slider sits in the screen door can sometimes be a piece of glass or clear plexiglass.
+With the slider out, you also have a good opportunity to clean the section that was previously covered by the slider.
+Be aware that if the section is made of plexiglass, you’ll want to use a soft cloth and apply only light pressure to avoid scratching it.
+If it’s made of glass, be gentle when cleaning to prevent it from shattering.

 Set the New Slider Into the Tracks

-Installation should be as simple as inserting one side into one track in the door, and then gently flexing the plastic just enough to be able to slip the opposing side into its track.
+Installation should be as simple as inserting one side into one track in the door and then gently flexing the plastic just enough to allow the opposing side to slip into its track.
 Again, since you had a “practice run” at flexing the old slider, it should be easy to avoid any concerns about flexing the new one too much.
-Note that some sliders may need to be trimmed to fit.
+Note that some sliders may need to be trimmed to fit (follow any instructions that came with the replacement slider to be sure it fits correctly).

-Regardless of the shape or type of slider your rig has, replacement will usually follow the simple steps in the following video.
+Regardless of the shape or type of slider your rig has, replacement typically follows the simple steps outlined in the following video.

 Where Can I Get a Replacement for My RV Screen Door Slide?